Path length: 37.1 miles*

 The speed with which Smithville intensified was incredible, perhaps historic.
 It was roughly six seconds, or 197 yards, between leaving trees foliated and standing to the beginning of a metaphorical finger of God dragging itself across the landscape, as suction vortices ground a deep trench into the earth.
 Scouring is not unusual for very violent tornadoes, but these trenches were only matched by the Philadelphia, MS EF5 that same day.
 Otherwise, this scar on the landscape has no known equal.
 It’s even more incredible when considering the duration of the worst of the tornado; my rough calculations would estimate that throughout the various points of its EF5 intensity, those extreme winds lasted only between one half and three seconds, far less than most other comparable EF-5s.
 In fact, it is prominent enough to remain visible on satellite imagery years later.

 One photograph (seen below), shows the violently changing directions of the winds within the tornado.
-A 30-35,000 pound, very large RV was entirely shredded of its body and hurled somewhere between 120-180 yards into a field, embedding deeply into the ground.
+A 30-35,000 pound, very large RV was entirely shredded of its body and hurled 250 yards into a field, embedding deeply into the ground.
 There were no impact marks between where it started and landed that I could find, meaning it was likely airborne the entire distance between.
-The direction it was thrown indicates the tornado never “carried” the vehicle but immediately chucked it away.
 A telephone pole was lodged horizontally underneath the RV chassis in the ground but perpendicular to the direction of the vehicle remains.
 About a foot away, a piece of 2X4 plywood was speared almost vertically into the ground.

 Jimmy Cowley like his neighbor now floored it, pushing his truck past 55 mph; but all the same, that was far too slow.
 Despite moving perpendicularly to the tornado, it still caught up to him.
 Not one person would successfully outrun the Smithville tornado, including Mikey Philips from earlier.